Back to DWU AI Articles

 Net Income and Net Margins

 Airline profitability varies significantly.
-FY2024 net income and margins:
+FY2024 net income and margins21:

 EBITDAR and Adjusted EBITDA

-EBITDAR (Earnings Before Interest, Taxes, Depreciation, Amortization, and Rent/Lease) is used by airlines because lease expense is significant.
+EBITDAR (Earnings Before Interest, Taxes, Depreciation, Amortization, and Rent/Lease)22 is used by airlines because lease expense is large relative to total costs.
 For an airline with 50% of fleet leased, operating lease rent represents 8-10% of operating expenses.
 EBITDAR adds back rent/lease to measure operating earnings before financing and capital structure effects.

 Adjusted EBITDA adds back special items (restructuring costs, asset sales gains/losses) to arrive at normalized operating earnings.
 Airlines use Adjusted EBITDA to show "normalized" profitability excluding one-time items.

 These metrics are important to airline credit analysis.
-Debt service coverage ratios (EBITDAR or Adjusted EBITDA divided by interest + principal payments) should exceed 1.3x-1.5x for investment-grade credit quality.
+Debt service coverage ratios (EBITDAR or Adjusted EBITDA divided by interest + principal payments) typically need to exceed 1.3x–1.5x for investment-grade credit quality.
 American Airlines' debt service coverage remains compressed at 1.2x-1.3x, below investment-grade standards.

 Free Cash Flow

 Free cash flow measures cash available after capital expenditures.
 Airlines are capital-intensive and require steady aircraft replacement and technology investment.
-FY2024 free cash flow:
+FY2024 free cash flow23:

 Positive free cash flow enables debt reduction (improving credit quality) and shareholder returns.
 Negative or minimal free cash flow constrains financial flexibility and signals need for capital structure adjustment.